-WorldStarHipHop Founder Dead: How Did Lee “Q” O’Denat Really Die?
+WorldStarHipHop Founder Dead: How Did Lee ‘Q’ O’Denat Really Die?

-When news was first released that Lee “Q” O’Denat had died, the hip-hop community was shaken to the core.
-The WorldStarHipHop founder was found dead at the age of 43 — a young age by any standard.
-Yet, when word was released that the WorldStarHipHop founder had been found dead, conflicting stories began to arise about what, precisely, caused the demise of the founder of one of the most popular hip-hip websites in the world.
+When the news was first released that Lee “Q” O’Denat had died, the hip-hop community was shaken to the core.
+The WorldStarHipHop founder was found dead at the age of 43, a young age by any standard.
+Yet, when word was released that the WorldStarHipHop founder had been found dead, conflicting stories began to arise about what, precisely, caused the demise of the founder of one of the most popular hip-hop websites in the world.

 WorldStarHipHop founder Lee "Q" O'Denat died Monday at age 43, medical examiner's office says https://t.co/BPetKBNDm3 pic.twitter.com/4pfwPINuCb